Veneto Banca says has started process to sell stake in BIM

-MILAN Veneto Banca, one of two troubled regional lenders Italy is winding down, said on Thursday it had started the process to sell its controlling stake in private banking group BIM (BIM.MI).
+MILAN (Reuters) - Veneto Banca, one of two troubled regional lenders Italy is winding down, said on Thursday it had started the process to sell its controlling stake in private banking group BIM (BIM.MI).

 Italy last month began winding up Veneto Banca and Popolare di Vicenza which collapsed after years of mismanagement and poor lending.